kirre02/Dotfiles/README.md

 # Dotfiles

-This is a fully automated dev environment for me
+This project is meant to provide a fully automated dev environment that is easy to setup and maintain.

 ## Goals